JohannesVC/OptimisingBeyondAccuracy/README.md

 - Integration of GloVe and fine-tuned BERT embeddings
 - Training pipeline with hard-negative sampling
 - Regularisation for Intra-List Diversity and Novelty
-- Evaluation on both accuracy and normative metrics
+- Evaluation on both accuracy and beyond-accuracy metrics
 - Statistical validation with t-tests and visualisations